A Selector-Based Reframing of Cybernetics

 Cybernetics then becomes a special case: the study of selectors that maintain pattern stability under disturbance—feedback, control, adaptation.

-This reframing preserves the operational insights of Ashby while removing the conceptual ambiguities introduced by machine-based language.
-It replaces hierarchy with relation, causation with selection, and system boundaries with domains of pattern stability.
+This reframing preserves the operational insights of Ashby while removing some of the conceptual ambiguities introduced by machine-based language.

 The open question—left deliberately unresolved—is what constrains the space of possible selectors.
 That question moves beyond cybernetics into the domain of coherence, structure, and ultimately, ontology itself.